Copșa Mică works: Sometra

 The communist regime, which considered the factory crucial to the national economy and did not export its products, collapsed in 1989.
 Starting in 1990, production continuously fell, reaching 25% of its former level.
 However, output recovered to 1989 levels in some categories in 1995-1996.
 Starting in late 1992, efforts at updating the plant were made, including better gas purification at the agglomeration unit and blast furnace, completion of the tall chimney and a new dust filtration and water recirculation system.
 By 1997, some 40% of employees were laid off.
 The firm was privatized in 1998 when it was sold to Mytilineos Holdings.
 It was the country's only producer of lead and zinc concentrate.
-In early 2009, due to a major fall in zinc and lead orders brought on by the global financial crisis, 80% of employees or over 700 people were laid off.
+In early 2009, during the Great Recession, due to a major fall in zinc and lead orders, 80% of employees or over 700 people were laid off.
 The remainder were kept on for equipment maintenance, and the factory was temporarily shut down.
 Including their dependents, this measure affected nearly a third of the town's inhabitants, as well as provoking significant losses to the town budget.

 Over the years, the company has been known as Sonemin, U.C.M., 21 Decembrie and I.M.M.N., acquiring the Sometra name in 1991.